-5) Hollow chases along the west and east siding from roof to ground allow working room for future contractors to run wires or pipes using almost no unsightly conduit.
+5) Hollow Exterior chases at the west and east siding from roof to ground allow working room for future contractors to run wires or pipes using almost no unsightly conduit.

 6) Pre-wired for electric window shades.
 With pre-wiring, the owner can add motorized window shades when they can afford it.
 Many solar homes of the late 1970s used electric "Window Quilts" a multi layered blanket to cover and insulate the windows.
 NOTE: My windows shades are activated by the weather.
 They are 3 mil thick silver Mylar and translucent allowing a day lit room when down..
 When cloudy on a cold winter day, the shades go down to keep the room heat in and they go up when the sun is ready to come through the window.

 7) Southern windows will have roof overhangs to shade the windows from the summer sun and heat from May through August.